Related ToolsWindsurfCursorGithub CopilotClaudeChatgptGithub

 Team Recommendations

-Scale-ups (10-50 developers): Split your team.
-Windsurf for frontend developers doing component work.
-Cursor for backend and platform engineers doing complex multi-service changes.
-The hybrid approach optimizes cost and capability.
+• Scale-ups (10-50 developers): Split the team - Windsurf for frontend component work, Cursor for backend and platform engineers handling multi-service changes.

-Enterprises (50+ developers): Cursor Enterprise for developers, with GitHub Copilot Enterprise for teams needing IP indemnity.
-Windsurf Enterprise is less proven at scale.
+• Enterprises (50+ developers): Cursor Enterprise for developers, GitHub Copilot Enterprise where IP indemnity is required.

 Windsurf for: